ggabriel96/opzioni/docs/src/user-guide/from-scratch.md

 - there is a `+` between the `Program` and the arguments.
     This adds the array of arguments to the `Program` *at compile-time*.

-There are way more features available (see [Customization](customization.md)), but we'll keep things simple for now.
+There are way more features available (see [Beyond the basics](beyond-basics.md)), but we'll keep things simple for now.

 ## Parse the CLI